hnakamur/blog/README.md

 ### Shortcodes

-Liquorice comes with these additional shortcodes:
+Liquorice-hn comes with these additional shortcodes:

 #### gist